RedDesignGermany/ClearMetadata/README.md

 - .docx, .xlsx, .pptx

 ## Example call:
-To run the script and remove the metadata of an image, PDF, audio or video, you can use the following command:
+To run this script and remove metadata of an image, PDF, audio or video, you can use the following command:
 ```
 **for images:**
 zsh